stroich/recipes/_posts/quick-start.md

 ---
 title: Quick Start
-subtitle: Optional
+subtitle: "Unraveling the tales behind iconic artworks"
-date: 2023-01-03
+date: 2023-01-09
-author: andron13
+author: "andron13"
-category: java
+category: art
+weight: 23
-slug: my-java-post-3dsfcdsfdsfadsdfas
+slug: famous-paintings-stories
 ---

 "Cloud computing" plays a vital role in the creation of software products and services.
 It's also one of the most highly sought-after skills in the tech industry.